DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- Carter has been the target of 8.1% (43 total) of his team's 532 passing attempts this season.
+- Carter's stat line this year features 24 grabs for 296 yards and three touchdowns.
+He is averaging 18.5 yards per game, and has been targeted 43 times.

+- So far this season, 8.1% of the 532 passes thrown by his team have gone Carter's way.

-- Carter has seen the ball thrown his way two times in the red zone this season, 3.9% of his team's 51 red zone pass attempts.
+- Carter (two red zone targets) has been the recipient of 3.9% of his team's 51 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Giants.